Why Temperatures vary at Sea Level?

 The Difference between Global Warming and Climate Exchange

-Given the manuscripts that come from ancient texts that describe a bitter cold wave that occurred between the years 900 AD and 950 AD, in Arabia, we find an obvious climate zone similarity between current date Europe and ancient date Arabia in the years between 900 AD and 950 AD as we centre the Temperature Belts around the location of the magnetic pole.
-This suggests an obvious indication that Temperature Belts follow the thermosphere temperature which follows the intensity as well as the locations of the two magnetic poles.
+Given the manuscripts, which come from ancient texts that describe a bitter cold wave that occurred between the years 900 AD and 950 AD, in Arabia, we find an obvious climate zone similarity between current date Europe and ancient date Arabia in the years between 900 AD and 950 AD as we centre the Temperature Belts around the location of the magnetic pole.
+This suggests an obvious indication that Temperature Belts follow the Thermosphere temperature which follows the intensity as well as the locations of the two magnetic poles and proves that Global Warming and Climate Change are not anthropogenic.